 It's a Wrap: Made Local Market

 The sun was shining, the Stackwood studios were open to the public, the plant store was stocked high with greenery and our venue filled with 30+ of our favourite artisans and makers.
+We welcomed faces old and new through the doors to get a look inside the warehouse and meet our community of makers.

 We were so overwhelmed by the incredible community support for our market event that we have to say another massive thank you to all the vendors involved and all those who attended on the weekend.